wq/wq/docs/app/app.js.md

 If background sync is disabled, `saveerror()` is called when [outbox.save()] fails, with the `item` from outbox.save(), the reason for the failure, and the jQuery-wrapped `<form>` that initiated the save.
 The `reason` will be one of the constants `app.OFFLINE`, `app.FAILURE`, or `app.ERROR`.  `app.FAILURE` usually indicates a server 500 failure, while `app.ERROR` usually indicates a 400 validation error.

-If background sync is enabled (the default), then `saverror` will not be used.
+If background sync is enabled (the default), then `saveerror` will not be used.

 ```javascript
 config.saveerror = function(item, reason, $form) {